-'A very fringe sport': Roller Derby is making a comeback on TikTok — and in the Yukon | CBC News
+'A very fringe sport': Roller derby is making a comeback on TikTok — and in the Yukon | CBC News

 Now that most pandemic restrictions have been lifted in the territory, it is the perfect time to rebuild the team, spark interest in the sport, and encourage people to skate again.

-In an effort to try to rebuild the league and using the momentum, the Yukon Roller Derby Association is hosting a weekly training class called Learning To Skate where veterans and newbies alike are practicing skating and safety techniques.
+In an effort to try to rebuild the league, the Yukon Roller Derby Association is hosting a weekly training class called Learning To Skate where veterans and newbies alike are practising skating and safety techniques.

 'It's not just for girls and women'